DRAMATIC VIDEO: Dogs Saved From RV Fire In Arapahoe County

 Firefighters were able to load them into an ambulance for oxygen.
 They were then taken to the Alameda East Veterinary Hospital.

-It’s not clear how the fire started or if anyone was inside with the dogs.
+It’s not clear how the fire started or if anyone was inside with the dogs at the time.